 Bryn Mawr Rehab Hospital, a member of Main Line Health, is a leader in the field of physical medicine and rehabilitation.
 The 148-bed, not-for-profit hospital offers the full continuum of rehabilitation services, including acute inpatient care, as well as outpatient services for adults and adolescents.
 The range of illnesses and injuries treated at Bryn Mawr Rehab Hospital includes traumatic, mild traumatic and non-traumatic brain injury, stroke and other neurological disorders, spinal cord injury and amputee and orthopedic injuries and illnesses.
 In addition, the Main Line Health Outpatient Rehab Network provides rehabilitation services at convenient locations in Philadelphia’s western suburbs for patients of all ages.
 For more information about Bryn Mawr Rehab Hospital, visit mainlinehealth.org/rehab.

 Riddle Hospital, a member of Main Line Health, is a not-for-profit, acute-care hospital with 204 inpatient beds and 23 Transitional Care Center beds.
 Riddle has been nationally recognized by The Joint Commission, the Society of Chest Pain Centers and other health care rating organizations for its high quality patient care.
 For the third year in a row, Riddle has achieved designation from the Joint Commission as a Top Performer on Key Quality Measures®.
 Riddle was named among US News & World Report’s Best Hospitals for the Philadelphia metro area for excellence in the specialties of orthopedics and urology.
 The hospital offers a full range of services including maternity, orthopedic care and cardiovascular care—aided by a dedicated team of health care professionals and advanced technology.
-Riddle is currently undergoing construction to enhance and expand its Emergency Department to better suit the growing needs of the community it serves.
-Health Center 4, a LEED Certified Gold building, houses the Rothman Institute, a variety of outpatient programs and a state of the art surgical center.
+Riddle Hospital recently expanded and enhanced its Emergency Department to better suit the growing needs of the community it serves.
+Health Center 4, a LEED Certified Gold building, houses the Rothman Institute, the Wound Healing and Hyperbaric Center, a variety of outpatient programs and a state of the art surgical center.
 For more information about Riddle Hospital, visit mainlinehealth.org/riddle.